 Is it the pressure to succeed, the ever-growing competition, the convenience of cheating, lack of in-person supervision, personal misjudgment or merely the thrill?

 This is a frequently asked question.
 However, the answer remains elusive.
 But I am sure that cheating is not a technological problem, but a social challenge.
 And some test-takers will always find unique ways to indulge in it.
-Students exhibit ingenious creativity by devising the means to cheat on an exam.
+Students exhibit ingenious and expansive creativity by devising means to cheat on an exam.

 Watch the video below for an explanation and read further to explore them in detail.